 Legitimate interests: When a private-sector organisation has a true and legitimate reason (including a financial profit) to process a person's personal data without their consent, provided that this reason does not exceed any detrimental consequences on the person's rights and freedoms.
 You need to be aware of your responsibilities since there may be circumstances in which permission is the most suitable legal basis.

-Opt In vs Opt Out
+Opt In vs

 The GDPR specifies conditions for legitimate requests for consent, but consent must also be given with a definite affirmative response.
 In other words, rather than pre-ticked boxes, people need a method that demands a deliberate decision to opt in.
 The ICO (Information Commissioner's Office) asserts that opt-out alternatives "are effectively the same as pre-ticked boxes, which are outlawed," even though the GDPR does not expressly forbid opt-out consent.